 Step Two: Form the meat into small one and half inch sized meatballs they should be about three-quarters of an ounce each.
 If you have a cookie scoop for the appropriate size, you can use that.
 I just take a small amount of the meatball mixture into my hands and roll it into a ball.

-Once the ground venison meatballs are all formed, preheat a large heavy skillet over medium heat.
+Once the ground venison meatballs are all formed, preheat an oven safe skillet over medium heat.
 You will also need to preheat the oven to 350°F.

 There are several ways to cook venison meatballs.
 I have seen them done in an instant pot or just baked.
 I like to sear them in a hot pan to give them nice caramelization on the outside.
 It will keep the inside moist and give a nice contrast of texture when people take a bite.
 You can also smoke them as I do in Smoked Meatballs.